robbiegay/mpm2/README.md

 - [MySQL](https://www.mysql.com/downloads/)

 1. Download the code from the [MPM2 GitHub Repo](https://github.com/robbiegay/mpm2)
 2. In command line, navigate to the downloaded code directory.
-Run: `php artisan:serve` to start the database server.
+Run: `php artisan serve` to start the database server.
 Keep this running.
 3. In a new terminal instance (same directory), run: `npm run watch`.
 This packages up you code, and watches for any updates.
 Keep this running as well.
 4. Start MAMP.
 Under MAMP>Preference, make sure that POSTS->MySQL Port is set to "8889"
 5. Create your database.
 In terminal (again, still in project directory) run: `php artisan migrate:fresh --seed`